 The weight of the tripod itself is 2.99 pounds.
-When fully compressed, the tripod measures in at 18.1 inches.
+When fully compressed, the tripod measures 18.1 inches.

-This full-size tripod weighs in at 2.6 pounds, which is a fantastic weight when you're interested in a travel tripod.
-When comparing tripods this particular design will go up against the K&F design.
+This full tripod weighs in at 2.6 pounds, which is a fantastic weight for a travel tripod.
+When comparing tripods, this particular design will go up against the K&F design.

-The K&F tripod does cost $20 or so more, but there are some features making it the realistic choice of this camera price category.
+The K&F tripod does cost a little over $50, but there are some features that make it the realistic choice for this camera price category.

 The Davis & Sanford tripod does provide five individual sections within the legs, so it offers additional adjustment features.

 It also allows for a supported height of as low as 12 inches.
-The maximum height for this tripos is 53 inches.
+The maximum height for this tripod is 53 inches.
 However, much of this comes with an elevated central monopod design.

-The dual head design makes it easier to adjust the camera placement at the top of the camera.
+The dual-head design makes it easier to adjust the camera placement.
 It uses an Acra-Swiss compatible release plate, so you can easily mount and remove your camera when necessary.

 The tripod itself folds down into a compact height of 12.5 inches, which is excellent when fitting into a backpack.